 Winter is officially here and snow tubing is the perfect way to break in the season.
-Sliding down mountaintops at full speed, quick breaks for lunch and hot cocoa, time with family and friends – these are the ingredients for a perfect day.
+Sliding down mountaintops at full speed, quick breaks for hot cocoa, time with family and friends – these are the ingredients for a perfect day.
 Just remember to dress appropriately – your toes and fingers will thank you!

 From Pennsylvania to Maine, these are some of the best snow tubing spots in the Northeast.

 Note: Due to the ever-changing nature of the COVID-19 crisis, please see official websites before visiting to check for restrictions or closures.

 Learn how ski resorts across the Northeast are implementing pandemic safety measures.